 Having been around for a few years, chatbots have had some pretty unfortunate incidents.
 From all-out racism brought on by ruthless trolls to flat-out terrible user experiences, chatbot fails are all too common.

 That said, not all companies adopting virtual agents are doing so with “chatbots.”
 There seems to be a bit of confusion around what is a chatbot and what a chatbot isn’t.
 The best chatbots may not even be chatbots at all.
 Let me explain.
 Chatbots are simplistic, rules-based programs.
 But when you hear companies touting how amazing their experience is with implementing a chatbot, it’s likely that they are referring to a higher form of artificial intelligence.
 Companies like WestJet are using more versatile Conversational AI agents built using advanced machine learning and natural language understanding to provide human-like conversation and reasoning.
-(Learn more about the difference between chatbots and conversational AI).
+(Learn more about the difference between a rules-based chatbot and conversational AI).

 Customers, however, often don’t know if a company is leveraging a chatbot or AI.
 People just expect to get their questions answered and issued to be resolved.